wongsoth/wongsoth/README.md

 ### Hi there, I'm Stefan.

 I'm a Software Engineer with focus on C#/.NET.
-This is my techstack:
+5+ years of exp This is my techstack:
 - .NET6, ASP.NET
 - EF, LINQ